Effective resistance is more than distance: Laplacians, Simplices and the Schur complement

 \section{Acknowledgements}

 This work was initiated at TUDelft under supervision of Piet Van Mieghem.
 While finishing and writing up, the author was supported by The Alan Turing Institute under the EPSRC grant EP/N510129/1.
-KD is grateful to Piet Van Mieghem and Renaud Lambiotte for helpful suggestions and to KVL for their support.
+KD is grateful to Piet Van Mieghem, Renaud Lambiotte, Marc Homs-Dones and an anonymous referee for their helpful comments and suggestions and to KVL for their support.